 Like the iOS, Android was first created for smartphones.
 This means it is a bit more limited than a desktop operating system, but it is still more flexible than Apple’s offering.

-While there is a good selection of Android apps, less than 1,000 of these have been formatted to run on large, high-resolution screens.
+While there is a huge selection of Android apps, only a small percentage of these have been formatted to run on large, high-resolution screens.
 Still, these smartphone apps look fine on smaller tablets.

-Someone who is looking for a tablet to access the Web or their email on the road would be satisfied with an Android model.
-It’s also somewhat suitable for light business users, but those needing a powerful mobile computer should look elsewhere.
+There is also a version of Microsoft Office for Android tablets, helping to make this OS a good choice for someone who is looking for a tablet to access the Web or their email on the road.
+It’s also suitable for light business users, but those needing a powerful mobile computer should look elsewhere.